 Begin with the radishes.
 I usually put them in about 30-60 minutes before I turn off the slow cooker.
 It's up to you to determine how soft/chewy you want the veggies.

-I like to eat this Filipino classic stew with a side of ensaladang talong (aka Filipino eggplant salad).
+I like to eat this classic Filipino beef shank stew with a side of ensaladang talong (aka Filipino eggplant salad).

-Is this some random thing I've come up, eating roasted eggplant with beef veggie soup?
+Is this some random thing I've come up with, eating roasted eggplant with beef vegetable soup?

 No, the eggplant is also a traditional Filipino dish.
 It's actually more of a salad.
 The most practical way to make the eggplant in the U.S. is to broil it in the oven.
 (In the Philippines, it's made by roasting over charcoal.)

-This blood-warming, brothy goodness is packed with potassium, protein, iron, vitamin C, and has a decent amount of protein.
-And if you use beef bone broth, you'll be consuming an abundant amount of the amino acids that provide the building blocks to repair your body's collagen protein.
+Yes, this soup is a fantastic source of nutrients that are not just tasty but good for your body too.
+And, if you use beef bone broth, you'll be consuming an abundant amount of amino acids that provide the building blocks to repair your body's collagen protein.

 - 3.7 pounds beef shank 4 slices, 1 inch thick per slice, bone in

 - 400 grams red radish cut in half (about 3.5 cups)

 - 600 grams napa cabbage (aka wombok) cut in half (about 5.5 cups)